icalles1998/2018-colab-FernandoGonzalez/Algorithms for Robots/Parallax Servomotor Odometry/description.md

    In the next image we can see other example of how the feedback signal is:

    ![can not load the image](https://github.com/TheRoboticsClub/2018-colab-FernandoGonzalez/blob/master/docs/feedback_signal.png)

+   Duty cycle corresponds to the rotational position of the servo, in the units per full circle desired for your application.
+   Duty Cycle = 100% x (tHigh / tCycle).
+Duty Cycle Min = 2.9%.
+Duty Cycle Max= 91.7%.

 # Code Explanation: